 He will likely notice and enjoy different bright colors at this time, and express interest in especially colorful toys.
 Your baby will develop a sense of object permanence around this time (realizing that things still exist even when they can no longer see them – this is why your baby will be surprised time and again during a game of peek-a-boo!).

-Six Month Milestones –
+What to expect the first year - Six Month Milestones –

 Your baby will be able to sit, although he may still need some support.
 During floor time, he may lunge like he is going to crawl.
 He may also scoot (some babies skip crawling and go straight to walking), or “army crawl,” that is, dragging himself along as low as possible to the ground, with just his arms.